-As part of any review of procurement practices as part of the Strategic Defence Review, our industry can make a significant contribution to supply chain resilience, bringing the procurement of key materials closer to home and reducing our dependence on foreign companies in an increasingly competitive and protectionist world by better support and utilisation of our domestic steel industry.

-In this submission to the Review we will explore the current issues hampering better engagement between the MOD and UK steel companies, list concisely what steel products of relevance are made in the UK and by whom and provide wider recommendations for rectifying some of the issues identified by the Defence Select Committee and, separately, by the Royal United Services Institute (RUSI).
+Our industry can make a significant contribution to supply chain resilience, bringing the procurement of key materials closer to home and reducing our dependence on foreign companies in an increasingly competitive and protectionist world by better support and utilisation of our domestic steel industry.
+In this submission to the DIS, we will explore the current issues hampering better engagement between the MOD and UK steel companies and make recommendations for improving the procurement of UK-made steel by the MOD and its partner organisations.